Tax-free cash protection on transfer

 What about tax-free cash for those with primary protection?

-Individuals who had a benefits value at 5 April 2006 of over £1.5 million could have applied for primary protection to reduce or eliminate the chance that a lifetime allowance charge will apply.
-Members had until 5 April 2009 to register for primary protection.
+Individuals who had a benefits value at 5 April 2006 of over £1.5 million could have applied for primary protection to reduce or eliminate the chance a lifetime allowance charge could have applied.
+Individuals had until 5 April 2009 to register for primary protection.
+The lifetime allowance was abolished from 6 April 2024 and the lump sum allowance and lump sum and death benefit allowance now applies.

 Primary protection and transfers